-This will of course focus on your medical records, including the names of the doctors, the name of the clinic or hospital, the types of treatments used, the type of surgery performed, the medication given, the tests taken etc. All these are vital for the lawyer to be able to prove a case of medical negligence.
+This will of course focus on your medical records, including the names of the doctors, the name of the clinic or hospital, the types of treatments used, the type of surgery performed, the medication given, the tests taken etc. All these are vital for the lawyer to be able to prove a case of negligence.

 All the facts of the claim will be sent over to independent medical experts for an opinion as to the extent of the error.
-Their expertise will be used to advise our solicitors if there was medical negligence on the part of the offending medical practitioner.
+Their expertise will be used to advise our solicitors if there was negligent care or treatment on the part of the offending medical practitioner.

 If there is sufficient evidence, then a settlement figure will be proposed which the medical professional’s insurance company may or may not accept.

-If the medical professional disputes the claim or the amount of the settlement figure than the result of the claim will be decided by a court.
+If the professional disputes the claim or the amount of the settlement figure than the result of the claim will be decided by a court.

 The legal process will be a long one and there are very rarely any shortcuts that can be taken.
 Even if all parties agree that medical malpractice took place than there will still be plenty of bargaining needed before a final settlement figure is reached which is acceptable to all involved.